 Regardless of the argument to

-the file and convert it to PDF/A, unless you disable those options.
-In this
+in the file and convert it to PDF/A, unless you disable those options.
+Both of these

 ocrmypdf --pages 1 --output-type pdf --optimize 0 input.pdf output.pdf